P105 – Students and Income Tax

 You may transfer a maximum of $5,000, minus the amount you used to reduce your tax owing as calculated on Schedule 11.
-You can transfer (all or some) to your spouse or common-law partner (who would claim it in field 360 of his or her Schedule 2) or to your or your spouse's or common-law partner's parent or grandparent (who would claim it in field 324 of his or her Schedule 1).
+You can transfer all or some to your spouse or common-law partner (who would claim it on line 360 of his or her Schedule 2) or to your or your spouse's or common-law partner's parent or grandparent (who would claim it on line 324 of his or her Schedule 1).

 Depending on their province or territory of residence, your spouse or common-law partner may have to complete Schedule (S2) to calculate their provincial or territorial transfer amounts.

-To designate your transfer, complete the back of certificate T2202, Education and Textbook Amounts Certificate, part 3 of certificate TL11A, Tuition, Education, and Textbook Amounts Certificate - University Outside Canada, part 4 of certificate TL11B, Tuition, Education, and Textbook Amounts Certificate - Flying School or Club, part 4 of certificate TL11C, Tuition, Education, and Textbook Amounts Certificate - Commuter to the United States, or certificate T2202A, Tuition, Education, and Textbook Amounts Certificate.
+To designate your transfer, complete part 3 of Form TL11A, Tuition, Education, and Textbook Amounts Certificate – University Outside Canada, part 4 of Form TL11B, Tuition, Education, and Textbook Amounts Certificate – Flying School or Club, part 4 of Form TL11C, Tuition, Education, and Textbook Amounts Certificate – Commuter to the United States, or Form T2202A, Tuition, Education, and Textbook Amounts Certificate.

 You can carry forward and claim in a future year the part of your tuition, education, and textbook amounts you cannot use (and do not transfer) for the year.
 You have to claim your carry-forward amount in the first year that you have to pay income tax.
 To calculate the amount you are carrying forward, you have to file an income tax return and complete Schedule 11.

 If you carry forward an amount, you will not be able to transfer it to anyone.